EepyBerry/lagrange/README.md

 _(**note:** this is something I am working on during my free time, which means that update frequency will vary!)_

-## 🚀 Latest version: "Ecosystems"!
+## 🚀 Latest version: "Jovian Expansion"!

 <ul>
-  <li>⭐ Introduces a fully fledged <strong>biome system</strong>, using temperature- & humidity-based positioning!</li>
+  <li>⭐ Adds <strong>new parameters</strong> for your worlds: XYZ warping, displacement and ring systems!</li>
-  <li>⭐ Surface noise now works properly in Linux-based browsers!</li>
+  <li>⭐ New dialog box when trying to leave the Editor without saving first, along with many minor touch-ups & improvements!</li>
-  <li>⭐ Smaller performance fixes all around, including fewer GLSL uniforms & varyings!</li>
+  <li>⭐ Adds fr-FR translation, and changes project license to ISTSL-NR 1.0!</li>
 </ul>

 ## 🖼️ Showcase